Sessions Turned Up, Says Rod Wouldn't Threaten Anyone

 Attorney General Jeff Sessions told Tucker Carlson that his deputy Rod Rosenstein didn’t threaten the House Intel staffers.
 However, Rep. Gaetz said that Rosenstein left staffers “shaking in fear.”

 Sessions is the invisible Attorney General except for his occasional speech about illegal immigration.
-The real AG is the conflicted Rod Rosenstein who is investigating the cases or in charge of the person in charge of the case for which he is a witness.
+The real AG is the conflicted Rod Rosenstein who is in charge of the person in charge of the Russia case for which he is a witness.

 Rosenstein is accused of threatening the House Intel Committee earlier this year.
 It has been confirmed by more than one witness.
 On the other hand, unsurprisingly, the FBI says they would characterize it differently.
 They simply meant they would have to look at all the phone records, emails, and so on if held in contempt by the committee.

-The contempt charge is due to the fact that they will not fork over documents the committee is entitled to as they investigate corrupt at the DoJ/FBI.
+The contempt charge is due to the fact that they will not fork over documents the committee is entitled to as they investigate corruption at the DoJ/FBI.

 While obvious corruption is ignored and the DoJ/FBI usurps the power and rights of Congress, Jeff Sessions has been missing in action.
 Suddenly, last night, he turned up on Tucker’s show.

 He told Tucker Carlson that he was sure Rosenstein didn’t threaten Congress.
 In fact, he is pleased with the job they are doing.

 Rosenstein has more conflicts of interest than Sessions ever had, yet Sessions is the one who recused himself.

 Sessions told Tucker the threat was not confirmed and, “In fact, the FBI Director, the senior ethics attorney for the Department of Justice who was in the room said that is a mischaracterization of what occurred.”

-Tucker asked, “Did the Deputy Attorney General threaten to subpoena the email or phone records of the members of the House Intel Committee?”
+Tucker asked Sessions, “Did the Deputy Attorney General threaten to subpoena the email or phone records of the members of the House Intel Committee?”

-Sessions added, “All I can say is Chris Wray and the senior ethics attorney and others and did not see it in that same fashion.”
+Sessions added, “All I can say is Chris Wray and the senior ethics attorney and others did not see it in that same fashion.”

 They wouldn’t, would they?